FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Planning in the environment

 Therefore, we set

-With this choice we establish the same induction as in the proof of~\pref{thm:improved}, so we are just left to calculate the sample complexity.
+With this choice we establish the inductive hypothesis for the next time, and proceeding in this manner, we establish~\pref{eq:induction_tv} for all time steps.
+As this is quite similar to our desired system identification guarantee,~\pref{eq:sys_id}, we are just left to set the parameters appropriately and calculate the sample complexity.
 For the calls to \mle, we have that the $\epstv = 2\dlv K^2 \epssup$ which yields the constraint

 This means that for the calls to \mle we may set $n$ as